MichaelsPlayground/BleContourNextOwn/readme.md

 -on smartphone press "OK"
--on device see the code (e.g. 033545) and enter the code in your smartphone -the device is showing the blue light for 3 seconds, now the device is coupled with the smartphone -now run your app BUT you won't be able to scan for the device as is is bonded/coupled
+-on device see the code (e.g. 033545) and enter the code in your smartphone -the device is showing the blue light for 3 seconds, now the device is coupled with the smartphone -now run your app BUT you won't be able to scan for the device as it is bonded/coupled and the advertisement is stopped